 We provide support and intervention programmes for those children with whose emotional and mental health can manifest themselves in negative behaviour patterns.
-This support is identified on the SEND Provision Map and Individual Education Plans.
-This means alternative actions and sanctions to those described above may be used for these children.
-If necessary, additional support is provided to the school and child through outside agencies such as the East Sussex Behaviour and Attendance Service.
-We recognise that this individualized approach can sometimes lead to perceptions that we are not adhering to policy but ask parents/carers and children to understand that where there are departures from policy, these are taken for good reasons in line with the SEND Code of Practice.
+This support is identified on the SEND additional needs plan or EHCP.
+This means alternative actions, rewards and sanctions to those described above may be used for these children.
+If necessary, additional support is provided to the school and child through outside agencies such as the East Sussex Behaviour and Attendance Service/ CLASS.
+We recognise that this individualised approach can sometimes lead to perceptions that we are not adhering to policy but ask parents/carers and children to understand that where there are departures from policy, these are taken for good reasons in line with the SEND Code of Practice.
 As a school we seek to deal with all such cases professionally and sensitively.